garrandall/popular-music-data/tracks/infatuation-jamie-foxx.md

 Oh oh oh I need to know right now
 Come on come on my baby

-(Hook)
-Even if im all alone
+Even if I'm all alone
 Gurl you give me strength
 I can carry on (your the special kind)
-Gurl im so confused I don't know what to do
+Gurl I'm so confused I don't know what to do
 Right on right on right on
 (im turnin ya love its original)
 And like the rain that falls on me